The medial axis of closed bounded sets is Lipschitz stable with respect to the Hausdorff distance under ambient diffeomorphisms: Abstract

 \section{Abstract}

-We prove that the medial axis of closed sets is Hausdorff stable in the following sense: Let $\Su \subseteq \mathbb{R}^d$ be (fixed) closed set (that contains a bounding sphere).
+We prove that the medial axis of closed sets is Hausdorff stable in the following sense: Let $\Su \subseteq \mathbb{R}^d$ be a fixed closed set that contains a bounding sphere.
+That is, the bounding sphere is part of the set $\Su$.
 Consider the space of $C^{1,1}$~diffeomorphisms of~$\mathbb{R}^d$ to itself, which keep the bounding sphere invariant.
-The map from this space of diffeomorphisms (endowed with some Banach norm) to the space of closed subsets of $\R^d$ (endowed with the Hausdorff distance), mapping a diffeomorphism $F$ to the closure of the medial axis of $F(\Su)$, is Lipschitz.
+The map from this space of diffeomorphisms (endowed with a Banach norm) to the space of closed subsets of $\R^d$ (endowed with the Hausdorff distance), mapping a diffeomorphism $F$ to the closure of the medial axis of $F(\Su)$, is Lipschitz.
 This extends a previous stability result of Chazal and Soufflet on the stability of the medial axis of $C^2$~manifolds under $C^2$ ambient diffeomorphisms.